eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 While the EDC's /v3/assets endpoint is internal to the Data Provider only, the objects are also available via the /catalog API that is specified in the Dataspace Protocol.

-The EDC uses json-ld for Json-ld is a serialization for RDF graphs (see [Resource Description Framework](https://www.w3.org/RDF/)).
+The EDC uses json-ld.
+Json-ld is a serialization for RDF graphs (see [Resource Description Framework](https://www.w3.org/RDF/)).
 The json-ld
 `@context` section can declare the namespaces that resources explicitly mentioned in the rest of the document belong to.
 It may also define default namespace with `@vocab` for resources without explicitly stated namespaces.
 Outside of the "@context" section, the `@type` property always defines the class that an object belongs to.